China may emerge as the bargain-basement provider of combat aircraft packages for the export market

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "China Pushes Combat Aircraft Exports".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "China Pushes Combat Aircraft Exports".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.